-You must pay an additional 0.9% of your net investment income toward this Medicare tax if you're single with a modified adjusted gross income (MAGI) of $200,000 or more, or if you're married and your MAGI is more than $250,000.
-The income threshold is $125,000 if you're married but file a separate return.
+You must pay an additional 0.9% of your net investment income toward this Medicare tax if you're married filing jointly and your modified adjusted gross income (MAGI) is $250,000 or more, or if you're married filing separately and your MAGI is more than $125,000.
+The income threshold for all other taxpayers is $200,000.